 When to initiate the process: My understanding is that these projects can emerge at any time, but require sufficient student interest and availability to do so.

-Types of students involved: Students in the School of Natural Resources and the Environment (SNRE) started this group years ago, but now, students studying urban planning, public health and other topics are also getting involved.
+Types of students involved: Students in the School of Environment and Sustainability (SEAS) started this group years ago, but now, students studying urban planning, public health and other topics are also getting involved.
 They are primarily master’s students, but sometimes involve upper level undergrads.

-Faculty involvement: Faculty serve on an advisory board, and the group has an official SNRE advisor that supports the group, but it is mainly student-led.
+Faculty involvement: Faculty serve on an advisory board, and the group has an official SEAS advisor that supports the group, but it is mainly student-led.

 Engagement required by the community partner: Engagement with community partners will vary considerably based on what the partner and the students need/want.
 In the past, students have tended to go to the project sites in small groups either over winter/spring break or over the U.S. summer (sometime June to August).

 Types of projects and deliverables: The products students develop are entirely dependent on the project, but current projects are working on a range of topics, from business development plans to urban farming and biomass gasification projects.

-My personal involvement: I have served on the Advisory Board for this group, but otherwise, am not closely involved.
+My personal involvement: I have served on the Advisory Board for this group in the past, but otherwise, am not closely involved.

 Cost: I am not aware of costs for clients, though the student group regularly applies for funding to cover their airfare and other travel costs.